MaelAbgrall/HardwareforAI/README.md

 #### compatibility
 **The most important part of choosing a motherboard:**

-the cpu previously choosen has something called a "socket".
+the CPU previously chose has something called a "socket".
 And motherboard have also something called a "Chipset"

 Basically the chipset is the second heart of a computer, helping the CPU for connecting with your hardware.

 The socket is the way of connecting your CPU to the motherboard.

 so you need to be very careful: some chipset (ex: 270 & 260) have the same socket (lga 1151) but they won't be compatible with their respective CPU
-(by memory, 270 is for 7 gen intel CPU, and 260 for 6th gen)
+(by memory, 270 is for 7 gen Intel CPU, and 260 for 6th gen)

 Don't worry, you can easily find the compatibility (CPU vendors are listing the compatible socket & chipset)

-mind also pc configurators that are warning "this cpu is ok, but you need a bios update" you need two cpu for a bios update and it's kind of complicated.
+mind also pc configurators that are warning "this CPU is ok, but you need a bios update" you need two CPU for a bios update and it's kind of complicated.

 #### The chipset
 so, as seen on the previous point, chipset are important.
 There is 3 category of chipset: B, H and Z.

 This is the "premium features".

-a B chipset will be ok to run a machine, the H will add a little bit more functionalities.
+a B chipset will be ok to run a machine, the H will add some more features

-The Z chipset is useful for oveclocking.
+The Z chipset is useful for overclocking.
 It also has some more features, so usually you don't need it. *and please, do not buy a Z chipset and an i5... it's like buying a Ferrari and replacing the motor by a bicycle.*

 #### I/O
 check how many sata port you can have on a motherboard (more sata port = more hdd / ssd)